 speak to those assembled.
 Below is a copy of his welcoming speech.

-Dear Friends: We are gathered here this afternoon for a special
+Dear Friends: We are gathered here this morning for a special

-memorial service to remember our loved ones--our departed family and
+memorial service to remember our loved ones, and to say hello to our

-friends.
-We know that anyone who is lovingly remembered has never
+departed family and friends.
+We know that anyone who is lovingly

-This cemetery is a big part of the work done by Knights of Pythias, as
+This cemetery represents the history of the Knights of Pythias, as it

 Pythians.
 These people helped build our Pythian Order and make it